Guidebook/code-challenges/web-team/back-end-challenges.md

 #    1. ("/", "/about", "/purchase")
 #    2. ("/about", "/purchase", "/thank-you")
 #
 # Your function should return the 10 most occurring triplets in the log file.
-Give the log file above, the
+Given the log file above, the
-# returned list should look like:
+# returned list should something look like:
 #
 # [
 #    ("/about", "/purchase", "/thank-you"), # cnt 2